lulzzz/policy-manager/README.md

 4. Run the application
 5. Set the PolicyManager project as the startup project
 6. Hit F5 and see the section below labelled "Example Api Usage"

+## Data Model

+* Policy
+	* Resource: A resource that is a specific item, or a top level item to attach metadata to, ie; /locations/1/devices
+	* Attributes: Tags for particular resources, ie; fire-panel
+	* Target: The target object type, ie; Device
+	* Actions: The permissions being asked for, ie; Read, Update

 ## Example Api Usage